 Dr Axel Heitmueller

-Axel has been involved with Imperial College Health Partners since its conception in 2011 as an Interim Director and joined the Partnership full-time in August 2013 as Director of Strategy and Commerce.
-As of September 2016 Axel was appointed as Managing Director.
+Dr Axel Heitmueller has been involved with Imperial College Health Partners since its conception in 2011 as an Interim Director and joined the Partnership full-time in August 2013 as Director of Strategy and Commerce.
+As of September 2016 Dr Heitmueller was appointed as Managing Director.

 Dr Adam Hill

-Adam Hill is a dual-qualified Clinician and Mechanical Engineer, with a career built at the interface of Academia, Industry and Health systems.
-In recent years, he has founded a successful applied research centre, enveloping an R&D programme with expertise in the optimization of novel products and systems, provided strategic advice to global life science companies on behalf of the British Government, and led the medical function in a multinational, publically-listed Health IT brand.
+Dr Adam Hill is a dual-qualified Clinician and Mechanical Engineer, with a career built at the interface of academia, industry and health systems.
+In recent years, he has founded a successful applied research centre, enveloping an R&D programme with expertise in the optimisation of novel products and systems; provided strategic advice to global life science companies on behalf of the British Government; and led the medical function in a multinational, publicly listed health IT brand.

-Recently appointed as the Chief Medical Officer of McLaren Applied Technologies, Adam is focused on applying the company’s deep technical expertise to developing human-centric, data-driven solutions to challenging problems that inhibit the realisation of high quality health outcomes for all.
+Recently appointed as the Chief Medical Officer of McLaren Applied Technologies, Dr Hill is focused on applying the company’s deep technical expertise to developing human-centric, data-driven solutions to challenging problems that inhibit the realisation of high-quality health outcomes for all.

-Adam graduated from Imperial College London as a Medical Doctor with gold medal; during this time, he also earned a PhD in Engineering and attended Business School.
+Dr Hill graduated from Imperial College London as a medical doctor with gold medal; during this time, he also earned a PhD in Engineering and attended the Business School.
 Having subsequently graduated from the Royal Military Academy Sandhurst, he received his postgraduate clinical training from the Royal College of Surgeons of England, and professional engineering qualification from the Institution of Mechanical Engineers while in the British Army.
-In addition, Adam has built a portfolio of over 100 publications, in addition to 12 academic awards and patents.
+In addition, Dr Hill has built a portfolio of over 100 publications, in addition to 12 academic awards and patents.

 Phil Hope is a partner in Hope Consultancy and Training that works with health and social care organisations to navigate and work with the changing geography of power in the health and care landscape; and to develop excellent and sustainable services for older people.

-Phil is a former Member of Parliament (1997-2010) and served in a number of Ministerial roles with responsibilities for local government, skills, charities, social enterprise and social finance.
+Phil is a former Member of Parliament (1997-2010) and served in several ministerial roles with responsibilities for local government, skills, charities, social enterprise and social finance.
 As Minister of State for Care Services his work included development of the White Paper ‘Building a National Care Service’, the National Dementia Strategy, the National Mental Health Strategy ‘New Horizons’, and the National Autism Strategy.

 Sir Thomas Hughes-Hallett